dotnet/docs-maui/docs/user-interface/images/app-icons.md

 </ItemGroup>
 ```

-App icon filenames must be lowercase, start and end with a letter character, and contains only alphanumeric characters or underscores.
+To comply with Android resource naming rules, app icon filenames must be lowercase, start and end with a letter character, and contain only alphanumeric characters or underscores.
+For more information, see [App resources overview](https://developer.android.com/guide/topics/resources/providing-resources) on developer.android.com.

 A background color for the app icon can also be specified: